Elizabeth Wright Ingraham: Career

 In 1948, she and her husband, Gordon Ingraham, also an architect, moved to Colorado Springs, Colorado, to establish their own practice, Ingraham & Ingraham.
 They chose the city for its design opportunities and dearth of competition.
 As architects they adhered to Frank Lloyd Wright's Usonian and Prairie styles, producing "modest homes affordable to the upper middle class".
 Their partnership produced more than 90 home designs in the 1950s, including the Beadles House in Colorado Springs.
-They also designed one home in North Dakota (the George and Beth Anderson House, entered into the National Register of Historic Places in 2017), and two homes in Minnesota.
+They also designed one home in North Dakota (the George and Beth Anderson House, entered into the National Register of Historic Places in 2017), and two homes in Minnesota..
+Ingraham designed several buildings in nearby Pueblo, Colorado including First Unitarian Society (originally Unitarian Fellowship) at 110 Calla Ave., built 1961-62.
+The building features berms on three and a half sides of the exterior for energy efficiency and to harmonize with the southwest landscape.
+The structure has no windows but features multiple skylights, which originally provided light for its indoor garden, which was removed around the year 2000.
+Another client of hers in Pueblo was the former Christ Congregational Church on Liberty Ln. in the Belmont neighborhood.
+She designed a home on 7th Avenue at the top of the hill overlooking the Colorado Mental Health Hospital in Pueblo.
+That structure features a large skylight with a large tree-sized bougainvillea in the middle of the living room.

 By 1974 the couple divorced, and Elizabeth Wright Ingraham wanted to move away from her grandfather's styles and develop new architectural approaches.
 That year she founded her own firm, which she called Elizabeth Wright Ingraham and Associates.
 She went on to design approximately 150 buildings in Colorado Springs, including the Vista Grande Community Church (1987), an expansion of the Fountain Branch of the El Paso Country Library (2006), an upper story addition to the All Souls Unitarian Church, and the Solaz, La Casa, Kaleidoscope, Beadles, and Vradenburg private homes.
 It was said that her favorite projects to work on were public buildings intended for the community, showcasing her belief that architects could serve as contributors to society.
 Wright Ingraham worked until her retirement at the age of 85.